benhammondmusic/blog/clmiqc3en000j09jqd7yr0elr.md

 ## Sanity Checks

 Of the utmost importance for us as a research institution, particularly one presenting information on underserved populations, is to ensure data integrity every step of the way.
-To ensure my refactor didn't cause unexpected results, I implemented a "sanity check" and renamed all of the existing .csv results (produced by the old code) with the suffix `_old,` then wrote a quick bash script that compared the `_old` and newly refactored results:
+To ensure my refactor didn't cause unexpected results, I implemented a "sanity check" and renamed all of the existing .csv results (produced by the old code) with the suffix `_old,` then wrote a quick bash script that compared every line in the `_old` and newly refactored results:

 * ```bash
           for new_file in cdc_restricted_by_*.csv; do
               old_file="old_$new_file"
               if diff -q "$old_file" "$new_file"; then
                   echo "Files $old_file and $new_file are identical." fi
           done
     ```

-To ensure the check itself was working, I also ran the `diff` command against the county\_race file and the state\_race file and observed hundreds of differences (as expected).
+To ensure the check itself was working, I also ran this `diff` command to compare the county\_race file and the state\_race file and observed hundreds of differences (as expected).

 ## Abandoned Optimizations